colindouglas/bcsxp/README.md

 * `points`: A list column that contains results for the individual points in the calibration curve

 ### Reading a R-File
-`read_bcsxp(path, filetype = "R")` reads in a exported ASCII file containing raw absorbance vs. time data for each assay, typically named "R*yyyymmddn*.BCSXp".
+`read_bcsxp(path, filetype = "R")` reads an exported ASCII file containing raw absorbance vs. time data for each assay, typically named "R*yyyymmddn*.BCSXp".
 It returns a tibble with the following columns:

 * `datetime`: The date and time the calibration curve measurement finished
 * `id`: Unique identifier for each assay